istio/istio.io/content/en/docs/examples/alb-nlb/index.md

 [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resource with
 [ALB-specific annotations](https://cloud.ibm.com/docs/containers?topic=containers-ingress_annotation).
 IKS provides a DNS domain name for each cluster.
 The domain name is in the following format: `<cluster_name>.<region>.containers.appdomain.cloud`, for example
 `mycluster.us-south.containers.appdomain.cloud`.
-In addition to registering a DNS domain, IKS provides a certificate that matches the domain, and a private key for the certificate.
+In addition to registering a DNS domain, IKS provides a TLS certificate that matches the domain, and a private key for the certificate.
 IKS stores the certificates and the private key in a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/).